cnobile2012/dcolumn/README.md

    * Returns the field used in the HTML select option text value.

 ### Template Tags
-There are only three template tags that can be used.
+There are three template tags that can be used.
 These tags will help with displaying the proper type of fields in your templates.

 #### auto_display